workvivo/public/JWT/One-time-passcode/README.md

 Sample code based on [Workvivo's APIs unwired users one time passcodes](https://developer.workvivo.com/#aa34c835-aefb-4ff4-b1ad-232d00d37a9a)

-To run the sample code you do not need to create a new key pair, they have already been created.
+To run the sample code you do not need to create a new key pair, they have already been created, and registered with `unwired.workvivo.red`.
 However you will need to create your own key pair for your Workvivo environments.

-*Never share your private keys, and always create new key pairs for each of your Workvivo organisations.*
+*Never share your private keys, and always create new key pair for each of your Workvivo organisations.*

 Create a public / private key pair